MotionAI/nodejs-samples/README.md

       callback(null, responseJSON);

 # Included Libraries
 Motion AI bundles several popular Node.js libraries that you can require() within your code.
-See npmjs.com documentation for each library for usage instructions.
+See npmjs.com documentation of each library for usage instructions.
 + async
 + lodash
 + mongoose